 \subsection{Lorenz attractor}

-Here, we illustrate Algorithm~\ref{alg:FKMD} on data from the Lorenz 96 model~\cite{lorenz1996predictability}, a high-dimensional ODE exhibiting chaotic behavior.
+Next, we apply FKMD to data from the Lorenz-96 model~\cite{lorenz1996predictability}, a high-dimensional ODE exhibiting chaotic behavior.
 This model (and its 3-dimensional predecessor~\cite{lorenz1963deterministic}) are often used to interpret atmospheric convection and to test tools in climate analysis~\cite{hu2021particle}.
-The model is
+The model we use is